AlexTiceLab/CSI-SSU/README.md

-# P10K SSU Screening Tool
+# CSI-SSU

 A command-line tool for screening SSU (Small Subunit ribosomal RNA) sequences in genomic and transcriptomic data.
-This tool is part of the P10K project and helps identify and classify SSU sequences using phylogenetic placement methods.
+This tool helps identify and classify SSU sequences using phylogenetic placement methods.

 ## Features